Digital Tech Trek Digest [#Issue 2024.08]

 We raised 11.6M to build Serverless Postgres for Modern SaaS

 Congrats to Gwen and her co-founder for getting seed funding for Nile Serverless Postgres for Modern SaaS.
-Awesome news for an entrepreneur and I’m very hopeful for the success of Nile.
+Awesome news for an entrepreneur, and I’m very hopeful for the success of Nile.

 The Safest Way to Test Postgres Destructive Queries

 While I am a user of ElephantSQL serverless PostgreSQL and Neon, Nile and Xata are just a few that are competing in the space.
-With multiple other products also speaking PostgreSQL protocol, you can easily trial a small product in an RDBMS in the cloud at no cost.
+With multiple other products that also speak PostgreSQL protocol, you can easily trial a small product in an RDBMS in the cloud at no cost.
 PostgreSQL is definitely outdoing MySQL in this space.
 You have the extensive set of NoSQL Cloud offerings, SycllaDB I just mentioned, and D1 by CloudFlare I have yet to try this branching feature for your database, sounds interesting and I’ve added to my just as long list of products to try, as books to read.
 Nit: It’s PostgreSQL, not Postgres.

 About “Digital Tech Trek Digest”

-Most days I take some time early in the morning to scan my inbox newsletters, the news, LinkedIn, or other sources to read something new covering professional and personal topics of interest.
-Turning what I read into some actionable notes in a short committed time window is a summary of what I learned, what I should learn and use, or what is of random interest.
+I take some time early in the morning to scan my inbox newsletters, the news, LinkedIn, or other sources to read something new covering professional and personal topics of interest.
+Turning what I read into some actionable notes in a short, committed time window is a summary of what I learned, what I should learn and use, or what is of random interest.
+And thus my Digital Tech Trek.

 Some of my regular sources include TLDR, Forbes Daily, ThoughWorks Podcasts, Daily Dose of Data Science and BoringCashCow.
 Also Scientific American Technology, Fareed’s Global Briefing, Software Design: Tidy First? by Kent Beck, Last Week in AWS, Micro Newsletter to name a few.